UTSA-EPICS/EPICS-Zoo-Gibbons-Button/README.md

 # EPICS Zoo - Gibbons Button
-### By Luis Gonzalez, Aaron Castello, Tony Shenouda
+### By Luis Gonzalez, Aaron Castello, Tony Shenouda, and Sebastian Mancha

 ## Overview
 This project, developed in collaboration with the **San Antonio Zoo** through the **EPICS Student Organization**, aims to create an interactive button for **gibbons**.
 When pressed, the button will activate a water mist system, allowing the gibbons to engage with visitors in a fun and enriching way.